-When nearing the end of a cut, angle the torch slightly towards the outside edge of the workpiece and pause briefly to completely finish the cut.
-The post flow air will continue for a short period of time after the trigger is released to cool the torch and consumable parts, however cutting can be resumed immediately.
+When nearing the end of a cut, angle the torch slightly toward the outside edge of the workpiece and pause briefly to completely finish the cut.
+The post flow air will continue for a short period of time after releasing the trigger to cool the torch and consumable parts, however you can resume cutting immediately.

 Piercing, or creating a hole, can be performed by placing the torch at a 40-degree angle to the workpiece.
 Press the trigger.
-When the cutting arc is initiated, bring the torch tip to a 90-degree angle and the arc will pierce the base metal.
-A good rule to follow is that you can pierce up to 1/2 of the maximum cutting thickness provided by the machine.
+Once you initiate the cutting arc, bring the torch tip to a 90-degree angle and the arc will pierce the base metal.
+Generally, you can pierce up to 1/2 of the maximum cutting thickness provided by the machine.

 Output Power.
-The output power needed in a plasma cutting machine depends primarily on the thickness and type of material to be cut.
+The output power needed depends primarily on the thickness and type of material to be cut.
 The metal thickness will also determine the size of the nozzle opening, as well as the type and amount of gas or air required.

 Determine the type of metal you are planning to cut and then check the cutting capacity of the machine you wish to purchase.
 Miller uses three standards: rated, quality and sever cuts.
 A rated cut is the thickness of mild metal that an operator can manually cut at a rate of 10 inches per minute (IPM).
 A quality cut is rated at a slower speed but on thicker metal.
 A sever cut is the maximum thickness a plasma cutter can handle.
 The travel speed is slower and the cut may require clean up.

-This type of machine works well for most fabrication, maintenance and automotive repair, as well as home workshop or hobbyist applications.
+This type of machine works well for most fabrication, maintenance and automotive repair, as well as in hobbyist applications.
 A more powerful machine may be necessary for operators planning to cut thicker materials.